 Use tools for difficult addresses

-Sometimes you may have issues with addresses despite your best efforts to use the correct address formats and confirm with your recipients. it may be the case that the address is invalid or missing critical information.
+Sometimes you may have issues with addresses despite your best efforts to use the correct address formats and confirm with your recipients.
+It may be the case that the address is invalid or missing critical information.
 When all else fails, tools like Google Maps may help when checking for address errors.
+Just make sure to run the address by your recipients one last time!